 For more urgent hiring needs, using the other tools within YouCruit will provide faster results.
 Any drivers that come in through those methods will be prompted to complete a screening within Lanefinder - and that service is on the house as a perk of our partnership.
 So, you get candidates, and get the pre-screening thrown in for free.

 And let’s not forget… How much attention a job gets depends on how competitive it is.
 Carriers need to make sure their job is competitive within their area, otherwise they’re unlikely to win drivers over.
-For that, we recommend all our customers to download the Lanefinder app and enter their hiring zip code to see what other opportunities are available, and adjust their pay and offering to match that.
+For that, we recommend all our customers to visit the Lanefinder website and enter their hiring zip code to see what other opportunities are available, and adjust their pay and offering to match that.